ZachYarbrough/portfolio/posts/why-blog.md

 ---
-title: Why I Am Starting a Blog
+title: Why I Decided To Starting a Blog
 date: 2025-01-17
 tags: [blog]
 ---

 > 'Sucking at something is the first step towards being sorta good at something.' - Jake the Dog, Adventure Time

-This quote perfectly encapsulates the mentality I try to have when working on side projects and exploring unfamiliar topics.
-I don't want to shy away from projects and technologies that I lack experience with.
-I want to be able to write about topics I am not an expert in.
-I don't want to hide my failures and mistakes.
-My hope with this mindset is that it will remove any fear of failure and foster a growth mindset.
-I want this blog to be a place where I can share my journey as a developer and document smaller side-projects that don't fit in the [projects](projects/) section of my portfolio.

-# Goals

-# Cadence
+I love the above quote, it perfectly aligns with the growth mindset I am trying to embrace in my development journey.
+As a software developer, you have to be willing to adapt to new technologies and concepts.
+The field is constantly evolving, who knows maybe one day we will all be coding on quantum computers and riding around in flying Teslas, only time will tell.
+This is part of the reason that I decided to start this blog - to track my progress, reflect on challenges, and solidify my understanding of concepts and technologies.

+Along the way, I also hope to refine my technical writing skills and streamline my learning process.
+I decided to make this a public blog to add a bit of accountability.
+While it’s primarily for my own growth, I’d love for others to find value in my posts as well!

+I don't plan on setting a strict schedule or posting cadence - the moment this begins to feel like work, I know I will lose motivation.
+How often I post will depend on my free time outside of my day job and whatever projects I’m working on at the time.
+Some months I’ll be more active, while others I might get caught up in the chaos of life, get lost in a new video game, or just binge a TV show.

+I see this blog as a fun space to reflect on challenges, explore interesting topics, and dive into the occasional rabbit hole.

 # Content

-# Goals
-I recently felt inspired to create this blog as a way of documenting my journey as a developer.
-I want this project to serve as a personal knowledge base where I can store information I've learned and reference it in the future.
-Some of my goals in creating this blog are to streamline my learning process and improve my technical writing skills.
-I wanted to make this a public blog to hopefully increase accountability.
-While this blog is primarily for my own benefit, I would love it if others find value in posts here too!

-I'm not going to try and stick to any schedule or posting cadence.
-I want to keep this side project as enjoyable as possible and the last thing I want is for this blog to feel like work.
-Depending on my motivation and what projects I am working on, I will post more or less frequently.
-Some months life will get busy or I will get distracted with a new video game/tv show.

-Last but not least, I figured this blog would be a fun outlit for me to reflect on challenges and go down rabbit holes on topics I find interesting.

-# Content
-Here are some examples of content I plan to write about.
+Here are some examples of content I plan to make posts about.
 This is not an exhaustive list, just some ideas I have.

-### Project Dev Blogs
-I plan to write development blog posts for bigger projects that I am working on.
-If the project is less than a month long and I didn't encounter any unique challenges, I probably won't write about it during development.
+### Technical Deep Dives
+I say 'deep dive' very loosely here, I plan on writing posts about technologies and concepts that I want to learn more in depth.

+### (Not So) Technical Deep Dives
+Even though posts will be technical for the most part, I still want to allow myself to go down random rabbit holes I find interesting and write about them.
+Again, this blog is meant to be a fun hobby, anything could ultimately become a post if I have enough interest in the topic.
+(I have been reading a lot about [The Condor Cluster](https://phys.org/news/2010-12-air-playstation-3s-supercomputer.html) recently which could be a good first topic)

 ### Project Reviews
-I want review posts to be a way for me to reflect on the project and what I learned from it.
-Ideally I will create a post for each project I work on.
-I will also create a template for this type of post and evolve it as I write more project reviews.

-### Technical Deep Dives
-Any tools, concepts, or technologies that I want to understand better, I will write a technical deep dive post about it.

-### (Not so Technical) Deep Dives
-I want to seperate deep dives into two categories.
-This category will be for deep dives on topics that I find interesting, but don't pertain to software development.
-This could be anything from a new book I am reading, to a part of history I want to learn more about.
+After finishing a project, I think it is beneficial to take a step back and reflect on successes and lessons learned.
+I want to write reviews or retrospectives for my projects so I can condense my takeaways in a digestible way.

-### Tutorials
+### Project Showcases
-I plan to write tutorials for issues I encounter while working on projects.
-My hope is that creating tutorials for topics that I have trouble grasping will deepen my understanding of the topic.
+I already have a dedicated [projects](/projects) section in my portfolio where I showcase my bigger projects, but I still want to make posts highlighting smaller ideas I work on.
+This could be anything from a random bash script that I am proud of, to a project that I posed an interesting challenge, but I never finished.

 # Further Readings